QEMU

 Before installing VMware Workstation Player, ensure that your system meets the minimum requirements:

-Storage 1 GB free disk space or more
+• 1.2 GB of free disk space

-2. Run the installation package and follow the prompts
+2. Choose the installation location and language

-5. Wait for the installation to complete
+4. Wait for the installation to complete

 Technical Specifications